 VAT in UAE- All You Need to Know

 The whole world believes to have heard of Value-Added Tax (VAT) and have an idea of what it means for them as a patron.
-But your knowledge of VAT should range far beyond additional pennies if you’re a businessman.
+But your knowledge of VAT in UAE should range far beyond additional pennies if you’re a businessman.
 Your business’ handling of VAT may be different.
 For that, you would need to have a vast knowledge of VAT.

 All you need to know about VAT (Value Added Tax) in Dubai